nikitavoloboev/data/focusing/rules.md

 - Index knowledge that is actionable in case I might need to reference it later.

 ## macOS
-- Only run apps I am actually need.
+- Only run apps I actually need.
 Quit everything else.
 - Delete apps I am not using and have no need over.
 Only use what I need or may need.
 - Have full control over what is going on my system to a reasonable degree.
 Don't use/install things I do not actually need.